 “Don’t you trust him!”
-Mr. Zeng yelled toward his daughter at that time.
+Mr. Tseng yelled toward his daughter at that time.

 Joanne had stopped in her tracks already and gave her father a confused look.
 “What are you talking about?”

 “Jacky is the traitor!”
-Mr. Zeng clarified, his voice and expression full of fury.
+Mr. Tseng clarified, his voice and expression full of fury.

 The shock wasn’t just on Joanne’s face at that point.
 She scanned her father’s face to make sure he wasn’t kidding before turning toward Jacky.

 “It’s not what you think,” Jacky spoke up at that time.